 Risks of Conventional Surgery for Cervical Spine Narrowing

 Most cases of cervical stenosis do not require surgery.
-However, if symptoms remain debilitating after several weeks of conservative treatment, your doctor might recommend that you begin to explore surgical options.
+However, if symptoms remain debilitating after several weeks of conservative treatment, your physician might recommend that you begin to explore surgical options.
 Before settling for conventional spinal fusion surgery, consider the potential risks, which include:

 - Fusion failure – a false joint, known as pseudoarthrosis, might develop if the bones don’t fuse as expected; additional surgery might be necessary.